-Disability housing can be a minefield to say the least.
-If you’re ready to rent or buy a property of your very own it can be tricky knowing where to start, whether you’re living with disability or not.
-If you are, there are any number of additional requirements you’ll want (and need) in your property.
+Accessible housing (also known as disability housing) can be a minefield, to say the least.
+Deciding on a home to rent or buy is hard whether you’re living with disability or not.
+If you are, there are any number of additional requirements you’ll want – and need – in a property.
+Ideally, you’ll want to access housing that you can be happy in for the short, mid and long term, right?

-Let’s take a deeper look into how to make sure you’re covering your requirements from the outset.
+Let’s take a deeper look into how to ensure you’re covering your requirements from the outset.

-First impressions of a house or apartment are often different to those in a second viewing, where you are more likely to look beyond general appearance.
+Why is that?
+First impressions of a house or apartment are often different to those in a second viewing, where you’re more likely to look beyond general appearance.
 It’s easy to get caught up in seeing the strengths of a property the first time around.
 Keep your enthusiasm but use your subsequent viewing/s to consider its weaknesses.

-You may even want to have a checklist on hand, to note down what it does and doesn’t have that meets your needs.
+You may even want to have a checklist on hand when you access housing opportunities of different types.
+Always note down what it does and doesn’t have that meets your accessible housing needs.
 See more on this further down the article.

 It’s also a good idea to take photos as you move around the property.
 The online photos often only show the positives.